 Illness and Injury Policy

 Should a serious injury or illness occur above and beyond basic first aid treatment, a director will immediately notify the parents or guardians to inform them of the injury or illness.
-In the event that the injury or illness prevents the camper from returning to their cabin unit, a director will arrange for a parent or guardian to come and take home their camper.
-Each of our team members is certified in Child & Adult CPR/First Aid, and the camp additionally utilizes the services of volunteer nurses throughout the summer.
+In the event that the injury or illness prevents the camper from returning to their group, a director will arrange for a parent or guardian to come and take home their camper.
+Each of our staff are certified in Child & Adult CPR/First Aid, and the camp additionally utilizes the services of volunteer nurses throughout the summer.

 After registering for camp, each camper and their parent/guardian will be required to sign the following contract:

 Because Camp Wyoming will be my home for a period of time this summer, I agree to make it a safe place for myself and others; therefore, I agree to conduct myself in the following manner:

 - I will respect myself and others.

 - I will listen to others including staff and fellow campers.